These are the principles we come back to every single day. When we don't know how to make a decision, we always come back to principles.

 We're a company of executors and doers.
 Rather than asking your manager for permission to see if an idea is worth doing, execute it and then show her what you made.
 Your manager is not here to tell yourself what to do.
 The reason we hire smart people is not to tell them what to do; it's so that they can tell us what to do.

 A company that doesn’t grow, dies.
-This is especially true for items that are “important but not urgent.
 Over 10 years, 1% improvements and actions lead to massive exponential increases.
 Practice continuous improvement.
+Remember it takes 10 years to build something great and that’s true to build world changing companies.

 Always ask why, why, why?
 Break things down to the first principles and then build back up.
 Never accept dogma and always err on asking more questions than less.